 Traditional means of providing such reports blend field based and desktop research, alongside existing datasets.
 Our EO data analysis will provide insight into the social and environmental trends that affect the key commodities traded around the world, that can be utilised by these consultants.

-By providing more detailed insights on crop performance, governments are able to plan and implement policy accordingly.
+By providing more detailed insights on crop performance, the Auditing Organisations could influence governments to plan and implement policy accordingly.

 Service/ system concept

 Soft Alpha Service is focused on an effective and accurate reporting on crop extend, health for soybean, sugar beet and sugar cane accompanied by geospatial and temporal analysis.
 In doing so, the system creates clear competitive advantage for commercial players, as well as providing increased transparency across the supply chain.
 Information is made available to the customers via on-line, user friendly platform.

 The key system components are shown in Figure below.

 Space Added Value